rishi255/askthedocs/README.md

 # AskTheDocs

-A smart, local-first RAG-based chatbot that answers your questions using only the documentation you provide.
+A smart, local-first RAG-based chatbot that answers your questions about any technical documentation that you provide.
 Built with LangGraph and Weaviate.

 ## 🧠 Use Case